Aboard The Greg Mortimer Antarctica Cruise Ship

 Dining: All onboard seafood is sourced in accordance with the Marine Stewardship Council guidelines

 Cleaning products: Biodegradable, phosphate free and non-bioaccumulative products are used as much as possible.

 Recycling: Bins are provided onboard to separate waste and recyclable items to help reduce landfill

 Beach Clean-ups: A proud member of the Sea Green – a new waste recycling initiative at the Port of Ushuaia.
-Plus beach clean-up initiatives such as Clean up Svalbard.
+Other beach clean-up initiatives such as Clean up Svalbard are also supported.